 Doing this could avoid hefty repair bills, higher premiums, or outright claim rejections.

 If an accident does happen, contact your insurer immediately and provide details such as photos, witness statements, and the at-fault driver’s information.
-Your insurance claim process will be smoother with these details, and you’ll have a clearer idea of the compensation you can expect based on your policy coverage.
+With these details, the insurance claim process will be smoother, and you’ll have a clearer idea of the compensation you can expect based on your policy coverage.

-When someone else causes damage to your vehicle in an accident, you may not want to take legal action against them.
-However, if you have been physically or mentally harmed, your claim is against an insurance company, not your loved one.
+When someone else causes damage to your vehicle in an accident, you may consider taking legal action.
+If you have been physically or mentally harmed, the claim is against an insurance company, not your loved one.

 Understanding who is liable and what to do next can be challenging.
-Thankfully, our accident lawyers will tell you your entitlements for free.
-Contact us for your complimentary claim evaluation now.
-Call Now: 1800 700 125.
+Our accident lawyers can explain your legal options during a free case review.
+Call 1800 700 125.

 Someone Else Crashed My Car FAQs